pognetwork/specification/specification/protocol/transactions/fees.md

 <!-- prettier-ignore -->
 !!! warning
     The POG.network specification is still a Work-In-Progress and this page isn't finalized yet.
+Fees in particular haven't been included in our work so far.

 # Why Fees